Anton1fgc/Anton1fgc/README.md

 # 👋 Hello World!
 I'm Antonin

-**First-Year IT Student** | **Northern France** 🇫🇷 | **Aspiring Full-Stack Developer**
+**First-Year IT Student** | **Northern France** 🇫🇷 | **Aspiring UI/UX Designer and frontend dev**

 ---

 ## 🚀 About Me

-I'm a passionate first-year IT student diving headfirst into the world of software development.
+I'm a passionate first-year IT student diving headfirst into the world of UI/UX and frontend development.
 My curiosity drives me to **build, experiment, and sometimes break things** 🥲 — because that's how we learn, right?

-My goal is to specialize in **programming and become a skilled full-stack developer**, crafting clean, functional, and impactful digital experiences from front to back.
+My goal is to specialize in **programming and design become the best possible UI/UX designer and frontend developer**, crafting clean, functional, and impactful digital experiences.

 ## 🔍 What I'm Looking For

-I'm actively seeking an **internship opportunity** in **any field of IT**, but with a strong inclination toward **programming and software development**.
-As a first-year student, I'm eager to absorb knowledge, contribute with enthusiasm, and grow within a professional environment.
+I'm actively seeking an **internship opportunity** in **any field of IT**, but with a strong inclination toward **UI/UX Design**.
+As a first-year student, i'm eager to absorb knowledge, contribute with enthusiasm, and grow within a professional environment.

 **Open to collaborations** — let's build something meaningful together!